 Current implemented scope:

-HostDefault, Clang, FilC, GCC, MSVC, ClangCL, LLVMMingw, and CustomDriverFilC is now exposed by the API and CLI through --toolchain filc, but it is Linux-only, compiler-first, and not a public target-profile row yetExecutionOptions::maxParallelJobsquiet hides progress lines and successful child output, normal shows progress plus grouped failures and summaries, and verbose also shows rebuild traces, skip lines, and successful compile output_Build/_Outputs, _Build/_Intermediates, and _Build/_BuildCacheCurrent cross-compilation scope:
+HostDefault, Clang, FilC, GCC, MSVC, ClangCL, LLVMMingw, and CustomDriverFilC is now exposed by the API and CLI through --toolchain filc, but it is Linux-only, compiler-first, and toolchain-only for now; no public linux-filc-* target profile existsExecutionOptions::maxParallelJobsquiet hides progress lines and successful child output, normal shows progress plus grouped failures and summaries, and verbose also shows rebuild traces, skip lines, and successful compile output_Build/_Outputs, _Build/_Intermediates, and _Build/_BuildCacheCurrent cross-compilation scope:

 Important current limits: